Struggling with Focus? Here’s Help

 Worrying is Bad for Long-Term Focus

 In contrast, using your mental downtime to worry or create stressful potential scenarios in your head only serves to sap your energy and your creativity.
-Worrying doesn’t do anything to change the situation, and worry can never prevent the potential catastrophe from occurring.
+Worrying does nothing to change the situation, and worry can never prevent the potential catastrophe from occurring.

-I like to take a long term view of life, through setting goals and such, but when it comes to things that may or may not happen, I also have to take things one day at a time.
-Our family has been marked with seasons of financial insecurity because of manufacturing jobs being shipped overseas.
-This fact provides plenty of seeds for worry if I allow those seeds to take root.
+I like to take a long term view of life, through setting goals and such, but with things that may or may not happen, I also have to take things one day at a time.
+Our family struggled with seasons of financial insecurity because of manufacturing jobs shipping overseas.
+This provides plenty of seeds for worry if I allow those seeds to take root.
 Instead, I have to do what I can do each day, as it comes, gathering my manna from God one day at a time, and praying for daily bread, so to speak.
-On the other hand, I try not to make any “living for today” decisions that are going to make my life miserable tomorrow, like going into consumer debt.
+I try not to make any “living for today” decisions that are going to make my life miserable tomorrow, like going into consumer debt.
 Been there, done that, learned our lesson.

 My friend Tamie K used to always tell me, “Don’t borrow trouble”.
 It’s a paraphrase of something Jesus said.
 Jesus said that today’s troubles are sufficient for today (Matthew 6:34).
-It helps me to think of worrying as borrowing tomorrow’s troubles, and bringing them into my life right now.
+It helps me to think of worrying as borrowing tomorrow’s troubles and bringing them into my life right now.
 I can’t change it.
-I can’t do a thing about what “might” happen.
+Worrying doesn’t let me do a thing about what “might” happen.
 I can only take care of what I have to take care of today.

 Focus in Keeping with Your Season of Life

 When you’re a mom with little ones, it’s hard to keep your mind on too many other tasks apart from loving on and raising up these little ones.
-If you try to do too much that requires intense focus for long periods of time, you’re going to be frustrated if you’re trying to accomplish this in the same house as a young child (or children).
+If you try to do too much that requires intense focus for long periods of time, frustration will result.
+It’s hard to accomplish this in the same house as a young child (or children).

-This just goes back to the seasons of life, and how they each have a certain, general focus.
+This just goes back to the seasons of life, and how they each have a certain general focus.
 When my kids were little, I didn’t have enough focus to make dinner some days.
-Now that they are older, the seasons have changed, and “productivity” that can be more easily measured is now possible.
+Now that they are older, the seasons have changed, and I can measure “productivity” more easily.
 However, those days were not for naught.
-I have awesome kids who are now young adults.
+I have exceptional kids who are now young adults.
 That wouldn’t have happened if I had ignored them while they were little in favor of a to-do list.

-If you’re going through chronic illness, or maybe have several small children, or you have elderly parents with health issues — whatever the case may be, your focus is not going to be on a list of external goals.
+If you’re going through chronic illness, or maybe have several small children, or you have elderly parents with health issues — whatever the case may be, your focus will not be on a list of external goals.

-If you’re going through a season where life has thrown you a curve ball, sometimes it’s best just to put your focus into that emergency situation, and deal with it until you’re no longer feeling like you’re drowning.
+If you’re going through a season where life has thrown you a curve ball, sometimes it’s best just to put your focus into that emergency, and deal with it until you’re no longer feeling like you’re drowning.

 Be All There

-It’s great to be connected, but it’s not necessary or healthy to be connected all the time.
-If you’re with other people, it’s actually rude.
+It’s great to connect, but it’s unnecessary or healthy to stay connected all the time.
+If you’re with other people, be all there.

 I have nothing against Facebook.
 Some days it’s my mental relaxation, and it’s a great way to keep up with friends around the world.
-However, Facebook, social media, the telephone, and whatever new thing they come up with next can also be huge distractions from what’s happening now.
+All of this can distract us from the here and now badly.
 These are things that can easily break our focus from where our focus should be at the moment.

-There are some programs and browser add-ons (such as Leechblock and Stay Focused) which can block certain distracting websites from you while you’re supposed to be working, and those are helpful if you lack the discipline.
-Other tricks have helped me such as turning my phone off when I don’t want to be distracted (Gasp!), or screening phone calls on my land line.
+I use programs and browser add-ons (such as Leechblock and Stay Focused) which can block distracting websites.
+You activate the programs while you’re supposed to be working.
+These programs are helpful if you lack the discipline.
+Other tricks have helped me, such as turning my phone off when I don’t want the distraction (Gasp!), or screening phone calls on my land line.

-Sometimes I even turn the Internet off at the source during part of the day, while I have to get things done, just so I don’t get sucked in.
+Sometimes I even turn the Internet off at the source during part of the day.
+This way distractions online stop while I work.

 Avoid Things that Fire You Up (unless it’s related to your goals)